Soccer star Pele, Brazilian legend of the beautiful game, dies at 82 | Sports-Games

 Pele credited his one-of-a-kind mix of talent, creative genius and technical skill to a youth spent playing pick-up games in small-town Brazil, often using grapefruit or wadded-up rags because his family could not afford a real ball.
 Pele was named "Athlete of the Century" by the International Olympic Committee, co-"Football Player of the Century" by world soccer body FIFA, and a "national treasure" by Brazil's government.

 His celebrity was often overwhelming.
 Grown adults broke down crying in his presence with regularity.
-As a player, souvenir-seeking fans often rushed the field following games and tore off his shorts, socks and even underwear.
+When he was a player, souvenir-seeking fans rushed the field following games and tore off his shorts, socks and even underwear.
 His house in Brazil was less than a mile from a beach, but he didn't go there for some two decades because of fear of crowds.

 Yet even in unguarded moments among friends, he rarely complained.
 He believed that his talent was a divine gift, and he spoke movingly about how soccer allowed him to travel the world, bring cheer to cancer patients and survivors of wars and famine, and provide for a family that, growing up, often did not know the source of their next meal.
 "God gave me this ability for one reason: To make people happy," he said during a 2013 interview with Reuters.
 "No matter what I did, I tried not to forget that."